krosengr4/Regex-Tutorial/Regex-Tutorial.md

 ### Look-ahead and Look-behind

+Look behind means to look at the word at the end of a specified sentence.
+Look ahead is the opposite, meaning to look at the word at the beginning of a specified sentence.

+To use look behind, you would use the syntax `(?<=Y)` where Y is your specified sentence.
+For look ahead you would use the syntax `x(?=Y)` where Y is the specified sentence.

+For example:
+* `(?<=The Cat is Fuzzy.)*` - Look behind: The results will highlight the word `Fuzzy` as it is the last word in the sentence.
+* `(?=The Cat is Fuzzy.)*` - Look ahead: The results will highlight the word `The` as it is the first word in the sentence.

 ## Author

 - Kevin Rosengren is a junior developer in his bootcamp class hosted by the University of Texas at Austin.